codeonlyjs/website/content/guide/routerBasics.md

 export let router = new Router( /* Create the router instance */
     new WebHistoryRouterDriver() /* We'll cover this later */ );

+// Setup view state restoration new ViewStateRestoration(router); /* Save and restore the scroll position between pages */

 ```

 Next, we register "router handlers" with the router.